bravegnu/python-new-stmt/README.md

 python-new-stmt
 ===============

-Notes and code for the presentation title "Hacking Python: Adding a New Python Statement"
+Notes and code for the presentation titled "Hacking Python: Adding a New Python Statement"